 I'd expect to make about $10 off the item since it is brand new.
 I've seen a number of the tops or bottoms selling for $15/each and the top & bottom combos selling for $32+.

 Tips and Tricks to Help You Make Money at Goodwill

-- First search for your item.
-The search can be general, which might include “American Eagle t shirt”.
+- the First search for your item.
+The search can be general, which might include “American Eagle t-shirt”.

 - Once you've completed your first search then click the options for “Completed Listings” and/or “Sold Listings”

 - Another great feature of the eBay app is the scanning option.
 In looking around Goodwill I found a number of items that had tags on them that allowed me to scan it, and quickly search how much I could get for the item.
 Great feature!!!

 As you can see, if you are going to make reselling Goodwill items into a viable business, then I highly recommend having a smartphone.
 In addition, really look at what days your Goodwill offers sales and if it's based on tag color, and what items are on sale (clothes, accessories, furniture, etc).
 By taking advantage of these sale days, then you should be able to make a good profit.

 So this is a brief overview of my attempt to make money by selling Goodwill items on eBay.
 All throughout the week, we'll run other articles on tips and tricks that others have used to make money too.